lbugnion/ms-glossary/instructions/getting-started-video.md

 > TODO Continue

 > "Azure Word of the Day" is a series of videos featured in the Glossary to help illustrate a term.
-Note that these are obviously suitable for Azure-related topics only.
+Note that these are obviously suitable for Azure-related terms only.
 For other areas of Microsoft, we can use a different kind of videos.

 [Here is an example of a social video for Azure Word of the Day](https://aka.ms/define/app-service).